Clinical-Genomics/cg_lims/README.md

 ### Arnold Step Models in cg_lims

-So the step model above is general for all steps but each step-type specific model has extra copnstraints to it.
-This is to enforce eg a buffer-exchange step to always hold some specific buffer-exchenge data.
+So the step model above is general for all steps and each step-type inherits from the general step model, but has some extra constraints to it - making it step-type specific.
+This is to enforce eg a buffer-exchange step to always hold some specific buffer-exchange data.
 Each step type has its own definition Model.
 The models are all stored under [cg_lims/cg_lims/models/arnold/prep/](https://github.com/Clinical-Genomics/cg_lims/tree/master/cg_lims/models/arnold/prep).

 ```
-│   │   ├── prep
-│   │   │   ├── base_step.py
-│   │   │   ├── microbial_prep
-│   │   │   │   ├── buffer_exchange.py
-│   │   │   │   ├── microbial_library_prep_nextera.py
-│   │   │   │   ├── normailzation_of_microbial_samples_for_sequencing.py
-│   │   │   │   ├── normalization_of_microbial_samples.py
-│   │   │   │   ├── post_pcr_bead_purification.py
-│   │   │   │   └── reception_control.py
-│   │   │   ├── rna
-│   │   │   │   ├── a_tailing_and_adapter_ligation.py
-│   │   │   │   ├── aliquot_samples_for_fragmentation.py
-│   │   │   │   ├── normalization_of_samples_for_sequencing.py
-│   │   │   │   └── reception_control.py
-│   │   │   ├── sars_cov_2_prep
-│   │   │   │   ├── library_preparation.py
-│   │   │   │   ├── pooling_and_cleanup.py
-│   │   │   │   └── reception_control.py
-│   │   │   ├── twist
-│   │   │   │   ├── aliquot_samples_for_enzymatic_fragmentation_twist.py
-│   │   │   │   ├── amplify_captured_libraries.py
-│   │   │   │   ├── bead_purification_twist.py
-│   │   │   │   ├── buffer_exchange.py
-│   │   │   │   ├── capture_and_wash_twist.py
-│   │   │   │   ├── enzymatic_fragmentation_twist.py
-│   │   │   │   ├── hybridize_library_twist.py
-│   │   │   │   ├── kapa_library_preparation_twist.py
-│   │   │   │   ├── pool_samples_twist.py
-│   │   │   │   └── reception_control.py
-│   │   │   └── wgs
-│   │   │       ├── aliquot_sampels_for_covaris.py
-│   │   │       ├── endrepair_size_selection_a_tailing_adapter_ligation.py
-│   │   │       ├── fragment_dna_truseq_dna.py
-│   │   │       └── reception_control.py
+├── prep
+│    ├── base_step.py
+│    ├── microbial_prep
+│    │    ├── buffer_exchange.py
+│    │    ├── microbial_library_prep_nextera.py
+│    │    ├── normailzation_of_microbial_samples_for_sequencing.py
+│    │    ├── normalization_of_microbial_samples.py
+│    │    ├── post_pcr_bead_purification.py
+│    │    └── reception_control.py
+│    ├── rna
+│    │    ├── a_tailing_and_adapter_ligation.py
+│    │    ├── aliquot_samples_for_fragmentation.py
+│    │    ├── normalization_of_samples_for_sequencing.py
+│    │    └── reception_control.py
+│    ├── sars_cov_2_prep
+│    │    ├── library_preparation.py
+│    │    ├── pooling_and_cleanup.py
+│    │    └── reception_control.py
+│    ├── twist
+│    │    ├── aliquot_samples_for_enzymatic_fragmentation_twist.py
+│    │    ├── amplify_captured_libraries.py
+│    │    ├── bead_purification_twist.py
+│    │    ├── buffer_exchange.py
+│    │    ├── capture_and_wash_twist.py
+│    │    ├── enzymatic_fragmentation_twist.py
+│    │    ├── hybridize_library_twist.py
+│    │    ├── kapa_library_preparation_twist.py
+│    │    ├── pool_samples_twist.py
+│    │    └── reception_control.py
+│    └── wgs
+│    │    ├── aliquot_sampels_for_covaris.py
+│    │    ├── endrepair_size_selection_a_tailing_adapter_ligation.py
+│    │    ├── fragment_dna_truseq_dna.py
+│    │    └── reception_control.py

 ```

+#### Update a step-type model

 ## About EPPs

-The External Program Plug-in (EPP) is a script that is configuerd to be run from within a lims step.
+The External Program Plug-in (EPP) is a script that is configured to be run from within a lims step.

 Clinical Genomics LIMS is using both scripts that are developed and maintained by Genologics, and scripts that are developed by developers at Clinical Genomics.
 Scripts developed and maintained by Clinical Genomics are located in [cg_lims/cg_lims/EPPs](https://github.com/Clinical-Genomics/cg_lims/tree/master/cg_lims/EPPs).

-Development of new EPPs is preferably done locally but the final testing is done on the stage server.
+Development of new EPPs is preferably done locally, but the final testing is done on the stage server.